jacquesbergelius/DatAndAlgoPython/README.md

 ## Recursion

-[Recursion](https://en.wikipedia.org/wiki/Recursion) in computer science refers to a programming technique where a function calls itself in order to solve a problem.
+[Recursion](https://en.wikipedia.org/wiki/Recursion) in computer science refers to a programming technique where a function calls itself to solve a problem.
 Instead of using iteration (loops) to repeatedly execute a set of instructions, a recursive function breaks down a problem into smaller, more manageable subproblems, eventually reaching a base case where the solution can be directly computed.

 The basic structure of a recursive function includes: